angelrios97/angelrios97/README.md

 - 👋 Hi, I’m @angelrios97
 - 👀 I’m interested in Mathematics and Computation
 - 🌱 I’m studying a Master's Degree in Mathematics and Computation
+- 🌱 I'm stuyding a Master's Degree in Secondary Education